Click the button below to view and download the major map.

 EXPAND your personal and social development

-Review your degree plan for courses that include the Service-Learning Excellence program.
+Review your degree plan for course options that include the Service-Learning Excellence program.

 -